Adoration 4 Adventure’s 1-day budget itinerary for Oslo, Norway.

 All costs are quoted for one person and in the local currency (NOK).
 See below for the average daily spend per person including currency conversion to USD and AUD.
 I always try to find and negotiate the best prices to share with my readers.
 If you know of a better deal, tell me about it in the comments below.

 Accommodation: For the one night that I spent in Oslo, I was accepted by a Couchsurfing host.
-Read how to Couchsurf like a champion: Host, surf, make new friends and save money.
+Sign up to Couchsurfing.

 Food: For breakfast, I had toast and coffee in the apartment of my Couchsurfing host.
 Bottle of water (26 NOK).
 Lunch of 2 burritos and a coke to share with my Couchsurfing host (235 NOK).
 Dinner and snacks of bread, chocolate spread and biscuits purchased from the supermarket (25 NOK).